marozet/getDataProject1/README.md

-#title: "Getting and Cleaning Data Project based on "Human Activity Recognition Using Smartphones" data.
+#Getting and Cleaning Data Project based on "Human Activity Recognition Using Smartphones" data.

 ---
 title: "Getting and Cleaning Data Project based on "Human Activity Recognition Using Smartphones" data.